 - Improve the general knowledge and skill of persons in the medical, educational and athletic community regarding the specific treatment/needs of individuals with mild TBI/ concussion

-The SCORE clinic is staffed by neuropsychologists and neuropsychology post-doctoral fellows who specialize in precise identification, monitoring and management of children, adolescents, and college student-athletes, ages 4-22, who have sustained concussion.
+The SCORE clinic is staffed by neuropsychologists and neuropsychology post-doctoral fellows who specialize in precise identification, monitoring and management of children, adolescents and college student-athletes, ages 4 to 22, who have sustained concussion.

-The program uses specialized state-of-the-art testing techniques, including computer assisted neuropsychological testing technology (e.g., ImPACT) sensitive in detecting concussion related dysfunction.
+The program uses specialized state-of-the-art testing techniques, including computer-assisted neuropsychological testing technology (e.g., ImPACT) which is sensitive in detecting concussion-related dysfunction.

 Urgent Concussion Appointments

 Parents of children experiencing initial symptoms of a concussion should call 202-476-SCOR (7267) to make an urgent appointment.
 An urgent appointment should be made if a child is experiencing the following: